 Doctor of Education (Ed.D.) in Educational Leadership (PSAP)

-This Professional School Administrator Program (PSAP) provides an opportunity for you to obtain superintendent licensure alongside a doctoral degree while exploring coursework focusing on leadership for social justice, school reform, community building, and leadership for learning.
-Our partnership with the Massachusetts Association of School Superintendents (MASS) and The Center for Behavioral Health, Equity, and Leadership in Schools (BHELS) at William James College will prepare you to become future superintendents and school leaders for public, Catholic, charter, and independent schools.
+The Professional School Administrator Program (PSAP) is a highly collaborative, 3-year doctoral program for systems-level educational leaders.
+Students develop scholarly and practical skills in areas such as leadership for social justice, school reform, community-building, and leadership for learning.
+PSAP is the unique result of BC’s partnership with the Massachusetts Association of School Superintendents (MASS) and The Center for Behavioral Health, Equity, and Leadership in Schools (BHELS) at William James College.

 At a Glance